dimikot/ci-storage/docker/ci-storage/README.md

    - `CI_STORAGE_PUBLIC_KEY` (optional): pass this secret or mount a file from host to `/run/secrets/CI_STORAGE_PUBLIC_KEY` to allow SSH access to this host from any ci-runner container which knows its private key
-4. Mount some persistent storage (e.g. a EBS volume) to `/mnt`, so it survives the container restart.
+4. Optionally, mount some persistent volume to the storage directory, so it will survive the container restart.

 Example for docker compose: